matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 335) Cloud Query Roles?
 Answer: BigQuery Admin.
 BigQuery Data Owner.
 BigQuery Data Editor.
 BigQuery Data Viewer.
 BigQuery Job User.
 BigQuery User.
-To see data, you need either BigQuery User pr BigQuery Data Viewer roles: You cannot see data with BigQuery Job User roles.
+To see data, you need either BigQuery User or BigQuery Data Viewer roles: You cannot see data with BigQuery Job User roles.
 BigQuery Data Owner or Data Viewer roles do NOT have access to jobs?

 336) Cloud Storage - Roles?